Takeru Kobayashi: July 2010 controversy

-Kobayashi's interpreter and publicist, Maggie James, said he had originally gone in hopes to cheer on his fellow competitive eaters, but after arriving at the venue only to hear support from the fans demanding that they "let him eat", he was swooped onto the stage due to the excitement.
+Kobayashi's interpreter and publicist, Maggie James (later, his wife), said he had originally gone in hopes to cheer on his fellow competitive eaters, but after arriving at the venue only to hear support from the fans demanding that they "let him eat," he was swooped onto the stage due to the excitement.
 She said "There's a contract dispute, they weren't giving him his freedom.
 It was unfair."
 Kobayashi told reporters he had a sandwich and a glass of milk while being held.
-"I am very hungry", he said.
+"I am very hungry," he said.
 "I wish there were hot dogs in jail."
 On August 5, 2010, all charges against Kobayashi were dismissed by a judge in Brooklyn.
-Despite his record six consecutive victories in their annual event, Nathan's removed Kobayashi's image from their "Wall of Fame" in 2011.
-After Kobayashi left Nathan's, the hot dog contest lost sponsorship from Old Navy, Heinz Tomato Ketchup, Pepto-Bismol, and was down year-to-year in its Nielsen ratings.
+Despite his record six consecutive victories in their annual event, Nathan’s removed Kobayashi’s image from their "Wall of Fame" in 2011.
+After Kobayashi left Nathan's, the hot dog contest lost sponsorship from Old Navy, Heinz Tomato Ketchup, and Pepto-Bismol, and its year-to-year Nielsen ratings fell.
 With an average 0.7 HH U.S. rating, it was off a tenth of a point from 2012, when it aired on ESPN.
-ESPN averaged 1.949 million viewers for 2011's Nathan's Famous Hot Dog Eating Contest, but went down 41% to 1.15 million viewers in 2013.
+ESPN averaged 1.949 million viewers for 2011’s Nathan's Famous Hot Dog Eating Contest but went down 41%, to 1.15 million viewers, in 2013.

 July 4, 2011 competing events

 In 2011, Kobayashi was still barred from the annual Nathan's event due to the contract dispute.
 On July 4, he competed on the rooftop of a Manhattan bar, 230 Fifth, for the duration of the Coney Island contest.
 Two official judges from the Athletic Association of NY observed Kobayashi while the live broadcast of the event played next to him on a large television screen.
-Kobayashi finished with 69 hot dogs, setting a world record that would eventually become surpassed on June 30, 2016 by Joey Chestnut's 73.5 hot dogs at a Nathan's qualifier.
+Kobayashi finished 69 hot dogs, one more than the officially recognized world record at the time.